Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Client evening

-More elegant, subtle and representative.
-Music should create value and support conversations, not dominate them.
+More elegant, subtle and prestigious.
+Music should create value, support conversations and give them room.

 End-of-year event